kevinllo/IP-Addres-Tracker/README.md

 To start using the project, you must install the dependencies required with the command:

- ``npm run install``
+ ``:npm run install``

-The project uses a keyAddres for the API.
-I suggest you to create an account and generate your personal keyAddres.
+The project uses a specific key for the API.
+I suggest you to create an account and generate your personal key to have access to the data.

    **[IP Geolocation API](https://geo.ipify.org/)**